What Is Not Said

 No one accused Peter of teaching a “works based” salvation.
 No one on that day said that baptism had nothing to do with salvation.
 No one claimed that baptism was simply an outward sign of an inward grace.

 I recommend we believe and do what we are clearly told those on Pentecost were to believe and do.
-Please, don’t put your hope & trust in things Jesus & his apostles never said.
+Please, don’t put your hope and trust in things Jesus and his apostles never said.